unlaunch/documentation/_docs/sdks/java-sdk.md

 ### Shutdown

-When your application is shutting down, you can shutdown Unlaunch client using the `shutdown` method.
-Calling shutdown ensures that any pending metrics are sent you Unlaunch servers.
+When your application is shutting down, you can shutdown the Unlaunch client using the `shutdown` method.
+Calling shutdown ensures that any pending metrics are sent to Unlaunch servers.

 ```java
 client.shutdown();